ValerieNguy/cse15l-lab-reports/Lab-Report-2-folder/lab-report-2-week4.md

 ![Image of Third Symptom](symptom3Lab2.PNG)

 In this case, the [] and the () are far from each other (the failure-inducing input).
 The program still recognizes the link inside of the parentheses when it should as it is no longer in the link format which is the bug.
-Because of this, the output of the program when ran is that the link is still part of the output list when is shouldn't.
+Because of this, the output of the program when ran is that the link is still part of the output list when it shouldn't be.
 This would be the symptom.